peter-murray/node-hue-api/docs/users.md

 Once the user presses the Link Button on the bridge, you have roughly 30 seconds to execute this call to create a new user.

-If successful, the `username` to use for authenticating against the bridge will be returned. _Note that this is sensitive data, this is effectively a password for accessing the bridge, so be sensible about where you store this._
-There is also a `clientkey` value which is a PSK identity that can be used to authenticate against the Hue Entertainment API.

 The parameters for the function are:

 * `appName`: The application name for the user that is being created, e.g. `node-hue-api`.
 This has to be a string between 0 and 20 characters
 * `devciceName`:  The device name for the user that is being created, e.g. `mac-mini`, This has to be a string between 0 and 19 characters

 ```js
 api.users.createUser('node-hue-api', 'my-device-or-app')